chnmrn/Dataslate/README.md

 ```
 These variables are consumed exclusively by the ASP.NET Core API.

+For the GitHub Token, be sure to select the options: `repo`, `read:user` and `read:org`
+Try to avoid using `write:repo` or `delete;repo` because it could actually make changes your repositories

 ### 3. Run the projects
 Back End **(ASP.NET Core)**:
 ```bash